mukka29/Operating-Systems/Assignment1/README.md

 where proc_fan is actually the name of the executable (argv[0]) that you are trying to execute.

 ## How to Run this code:
+1. In your command prompt type: make
+2. This will generate the executable files, see below steps
-1. Compile with make
+3. Compile with make
 * $ make runsim testsim
    * gcc -ggdb -Wall runsim.c -o runsim
    * gcc -ggdb -Wall testsim.c -o testsim

-2. Execute
+4. Execute
  * $ ./runsim 2 < fast.data